AdobeDocs/analytics-platform.en/help/content-analytics/config/datacollection.md

 An asset click is recorded when:

 * The asset has been viewed.
-* The asset has not been excluded per ACA extension configuration.
+* The asset has not been excluded per Content Analytics  extension configuration.
 * A click directly on the asset, which is a link, that leads to another page.

 An experience view is recorded when: